chazeon/notes/docs/projects.md

 title: Projects
 ---

 I love tools.
 And I love tweaking, and creating them.
+To some people’s liking, these are called “projects”.
 Below is an indefinite list of tools that I have created.

 ## Docsets